munuxi/Multiple-Polylogarithm/README.md

 Out[15]= -2.24909
 ```
-(The above example comes form the calculation of a 2D double-pendtagon integral.)
+(The above example comes form the calculation of a 2D double-pentagon integral.)

 ## Notes